frederic-perez/AmE-dictionary/data/dictionary.md

 __portmanteau__
 __portray__ _v_
 __portrayal__ _n_ :mega:
-__posh__ _adj_ :five: Things that are posh are swanky, fancy, and high-class.
+__posh__ _adj_ :six: Things that are posh are swanky, fancy, and high-class.
 Posh things usually cost a lot of money, too.
 Elegant and fashionable.
 __posit__ _v_ :two::hammer::pencil2: (posited) _BYU has posited themselves well._
 __posse__ _n_ :two::hammer: _A posse clad._
 __possum > play possum__ _v informal_ :seven: To pretend to be ignorant, asleep, or deal in order to deceive somebody. _To play possum._ _He'd been playing possum._